What Do You Know about the History of Woodworking?

 This book documented his work as a carpenter and contained descriptions of dimensions for building various objects – such as flower pots, tables, and altars.
 It also provided specific instructions concerning Feng Shui (wind and water).

-Feng Shui is the ancient Chinese practice of geomancy, that is, the positioning of physical objects in strategic locations in home and work environments to stimulate optimal wellness, health, and happiness.
+Feng Shui is the ancient Chinese practice of geomancy, that is, the positioning of physical objects in strategic locations in the home and in work environments to stimulate optimal wellness, health, and happiness.
 Ironically, the book says almost nothing of the intricate glue-less and nail-less joinery for which Chinese furniture was so famous.

 Woodworkers today who practice the ancient oriental woodworking techniques take pride in their mastery of the fitted joint and their skill of not using electric equipment, nails or glue to hold their pieces together.
 Japan is where this style of woodworking primarily originated.

 One reason for Japan’s success in such excellent woodworking was that they developed high-carbon steel tools early in their history.
 Their use of high-quality blades and the engineering of the lathe made ancient Japanese woodworkers leaders in crafting round and curved objects.
 Cooperage (the making of barrels and casks) and bentwood works (wood that is artificially shaped for use in making furniture) were popular in Japan for everyday household objects.

 Japanese woodworkers also made exquisitely-sculpted scenery.
 Their popularity and the techniques used in the process spread across Southeast Asia.

 Another highly skilled form of woodworking was blocked prints – made from inked blocks of wood.
 Lacquering also was developed in the orient.
 It is a technique dominant in Japan, China, and Korea.